iporchet/CSE-123A---Air-purifier/doc/Status_Reports/Report4.md

 ### Future Work

-Next week, I will shift focus from documentation refinement to controlled experimental execution and data validation.
+-Next week, I will shift focus from documentation refinement to controlled experimental execution and data validation.
 I plan to implement structured timestamped logging through the ESP32 to capture PM, VOC, temperature, humidity, and control-state transitions during testing.
 I will also verify sensor placement, and confirm calibration stability.

-In parallel, I will begin developing data analysis scripts (likely in Python or MATLAB) to compute decay constants (k-values) from logged concentration data and automate CADR estimation.
+-In parallel, I will begin developing data analysis scripts (likely in Python or MATLAB) to compute decay constants (k-values) from logged concentration data and automate CADR estimation.
 I also plan to validate the dynamic control responsiveness algorithm using controlled pollutant introduction and confirm that power measurement logging accurately captures voltage, current, and energy consumption under different operating modes.